This week we have made water bead ornaments – a fun way to decorate the house and get some fine motor practice, too!

 To make these water bead ornaments, we used:

 - Red, green and white water beads

 - Fillable plastic ornaments, the type that open at the top, not split in half.
 I bought mine from a craft store, but here’s a link to some glass ornamemts I found on Amazon so you know what I’m talking about!

 - Loose glitter (optional)

 My first task was to hydrate the water beads.
 If you haven’t used them before, check out our post on Discovering Water Beads.
-I used a separate dish for each colour of bead, added 20 of the tiny balls and 1/4 cup water.
+I used a separate dish for each color of bead, added 20 of the tiny balls and ¼ cup water.
 I covered the dishes with plastic wrap and left them overnight.
 In the morning they were all plump and ready to go – I just had to drain off a little excess water.